Deianira: Family

-Deianira was the daughter of Althaea and her husband Oeneus (whose name means "wine-man"), the king of Calydon (after the wine-god gave the king the vine to cultivate), and the half-sister of Meleager.
+Deianira was the daughter of Althaea and her husband Oeneus (whose name means "wine-man"), the king of Calydon (after the wine-god gave the king the vine to cultivate), and the sister of Meleager.
 Her other siblings were Toxeus, Clymenus, Periphas, Agelaus (or Ageleus), Thyreus (or Phereus or Pheres), Gorge, Eurymede and Melanippe.

 In some accounts, Deianira was the daughter of King Dexamenus of Olenus and thus, sister to Eurypylus, Theronice and Theraephone.
 Others called this daughter of Dexamenus as Mnesimache or Hippolyte.

 Deianira was the mother of Onites, Hyllus, Glenus, Onites, Ctesippus, and Macaria, who saved the Athenians from defeat by Eurystheus.

-Mythology and Literature
+Mythology and literature

 Marriage

-In Sophocles' account of Deianira's marriage, she was courted by the river god Achelous but saved from having to marry him by Heracles, who defeated Achelous in a wrestling contest for her hand in marriage.
+In Sophocles' account of Deianira's marriage, she was courted by the river god Achelous, but was saved from having to marry him by Heracles, who defeated Achelous in a wrestling contest for her hand in marriage.

-In another version of the tale where she was described as the daughter of Dexamenus, Heracles raped her and promised to come back and marry her.
+In another version of the tale, where she was described as the daughter of Dexamenus, Heracles raped her and promised to come back and marry her.
 While he was away, the centaur Eurytion appeared and demanded her as his wife.
 Her father, being afraid, agreed, but Heracles returned before the marriage and slew the centaur and claimed his bride.

 Deianira was associated with combat, and was described as someone who "drove a chariot and practiced the art of war."

 Death of Heracles

-The central story about Deianira concerns the Shirt of Nessus.
-A wild centaur named Nessus attempted to kidnap or rape Deianira as he was ferrying her across the river Euenos, but she was rescued by Heracles, who shot the centaur with a poisoned arrow.
-As he lay dying, Nessus persuaded Deianira to take a sample of his blood, telling her that a potion of it mixed with olive oil would ensure that Heracles would never again be unfaithful.
+The most famous story containing Deianira concerns the Shirt of Nessus.
+A wild centaur named Nessus attempted to kidnap or rape Deianira as he was ferrying her across the river Euenos, but she was rescued by Heracles, who shot the centaur with an arrow laced with the venom of the Hydra.
+As he lay dying, Nessus persuaded Deianira to take a sample of his blood, claiming that, when mixed with his semen, it would create a love potion that would ensure Heracles would never again be unfaithful.

-Deianira believed his words and kept a little of the potion by her.
-Heracles fathered illegitimate children all across Greece and then fell in love with Iole.
-When Deianira thus feared that her husband would leave her forever, she smeared some of the blood on Heracles' famous lionskin shirt.
-Heracles' servant, Lichas, brought him the shirt and he put it on.
-The centaur's toxic blood burned Heracles terribly, and eventually, he threw himself into a funeral pyre.
-In despair, Deianira committed suicide by hanging herself or with a sword.
+When Heracles fell in love with the younger and more beautiful Iole, Deianira, fearing that she would lose her husband, decided to use the potion.
+She soaked a tunic or shirt (perhaps Heracles' famous lionskin shirt) in the potion.
+When Heracles put on the shirt, the venom from the very arrow he had used to kill Nessus began to burn and eat away at his skin.
+When he tried to remove the shirt, he tore off chunks of his own flesh.
+Eventually, unable to bear the pain any longer, Heracles built a funeral pyre and immolated himself.
+When Deianira realized what she had done, she committed suicide, either by hanging or by a sword.